ostinred/starkit-sass/README.md

 ## 	 Clone this project from existing repository
 		bower install
 		npm install
-		grunt deleteRepeat /* delete repeat of less src files in the bower_components */ grunt watch
+		grunt deleteRepeat /* delete repeat of sass src files in the bower_components */ grunt watch